smalewski/gsd/README.md

 ### Working with unclassified data

-you can experiment with the interaction between unclassified data and regular constructors, we include a simple interactive example: a lambda calculus interpreter whose expressions are defined in an open datatype, `examples/lambda.gsd`.
+You can experiment with the interaction between unclassified data and regular constructors.
+We include a simple example that is a good place to start experimenting: a lambda calculus interpreter whose expressions are defined in an open datatype, `examples/lambda.gsd`.
 Here is an excerpt: